Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 > [Fast Action Manager JavaDocs](http://adobe-consulting-services.github.io/acs-aem-commons/apidocs/com/adobe/acs/commons/fam/package-summary.html)

 The Action Manager is built on top of the Throttled Task Runner (a managed thread pool) and provides a convenient way to run many AEM-specific activities in bulk.
 Set up your own work using `deferredWithResolver` which is the simplest call to schedule work to run at some future point.
 Your action is passed in as a lambda or function reference such that it is invoked with a ready-to-use resource resolver.
-There's no need to catch errors or close the resolver!
+There's no need to catch errors!
 If your action generates an error it is logged for you.
 If you want to catch the error for retry purposes, there are also several types of retry facilities provided (see "If at first you don't succeed" below.)

 Generally speaking the ActionManager is used to perform the same action against many target resources in the JCR, though that's not necessarily a requirement for using it.
 Two ways to identify which resources to operate on are the following:
 - For working on a tree, or to walk a tree looking for nodes to process, use a visitor pattern.
 See the "Lambda Visitors" section below for examples.
-- To run the same action(s) against query results you can do like the examples (below) and use `withQueryResults` instead.
+- To run the same action(s) against query results you use `withQueryResults` instead.
+See the query examples at the bottom of this page for samples.

-*Note:* Since version 3.9.0, cleanup of resource resolvers is completely automatic.
+*Note:* Since version 3.9.0, cleanup of internally-generated resource resolvers is completely automatic.
 You must remember to close your original resource resolver which you use to create the ActionManager, but any additional resource resolves it creates internally are closed when it is finished.
 The way that the action manager handles JCR sessions is that it clones the resource resolver provided at the time of creation.
 The original resource resolver can be closed at any point without affecting the scheduled work.

 Once work is scheduled to run, you can check on the status using the provided JMX MBeans.
 The `ThrottledTaskRunner` bean lets you get current running stats of the actual work being done.
 The Action Manager Factory bean lets you get an overview of all action managers that have been created and how much work they have pending, if any, as well as total run-time and any errors that have occurred.

-You can programatically check by tracking down the ActionManager instance via the `ActionManagerFactory` service as well.
+You can programatically track down ActionManager instances via the `ActionManagerFactory` service as well.

 ### Lambda Visitors
 > [SimpleFilteringResourceVisitor JavaDocs](https://adobe-consulting-services.github.io/acs-aem-commons/apidocs/com/adobe/acs/commons/util/visitors/SimpleFilteringResourceVisitor.html)